KauzClay/docs-tap/scst-scan/policies.hbs.md

     ...
 ```

->**Note** Anything van be a value for the label.
-The Tanzu Application
+> **Note** Anything van be a value for the label.
+Tanzu Developer Portal searches for
->Platform GUI is looking for the existence of the `part-of` prefix string and
->doesn't match for anything else specific.
+> the existence of the `part-of` prefix string and does not match for anything else specific.

-## <a id="deprecated-rego-file"></a> Deprecated Rego file Definition
+## <a id="deprecated-rego-file"></a> Deprecated Rego file definition

-Before Scan Controller v1.2.0, you must use the following format where the rego file differences are:
+Before Scan Controller v1.2.0, you must use the following format where the Rego file differences
+are:

 - The package name must be `package policies` instead of `package main`.
-- The deny rule is a Boolean `isCompliant` instead of `deny[msg]`.
+- The `deny` rule is the Boolean `isCompliant` instead of `deny[msg]`.
-  - **isCompliant rule:** The Rego file must define inside its body an `isCompliant` rule.
-This must be a Boolean type containing the result whether the vulnerability violates the security policy or not.
-If `isCompliant` is `true`, the vulnerability is allowed in the Source or Image scan.
-Otherwise, `false` is considered.
-Any scan that finds at least one vulnerability that evaluates to `isCompliant=false` makes the `PolicySucceeded` condition set to false.
+- The Rego file must define an `isCompliant` rule inside its body.
+This must be a Boolean type
+  containing the result, whether the vulnerability violates the security policy or not.
+If
+  `isCompliant` is `true`, the vulnerability is allowed in the source or image scan.
+Otherwise,
+  `false` is considered.
+Any scan that finds at least one vulnerability that evaluates to
+  `isCompliant=false` sets the `PolicySucceeded` condition as `false`.

 The following is an example scan policy resource: